osu-eesc/cms-docs/user-guide/docs/content-types/podcast.md

 They can also be featured in page sections on topic landing pages, program pages, and county pages.

-Podcast episodes display in a list on a single page for their podcast container.
-Their order depends on the "Date Published or Revised" given to them, with the newest episode at the top.
+The newest episode of the podcast will display with a thumbnail on the page for the podcast container.
+The next five newest episodes will display in a text-only list below it.
+Older episodes can be accessed by clicking the "Podcast archive" button below this list.
+The order of these lists depends on the "Date Published or Revised" set for each episode, in the "Step 4: Author and Publishing Information" section of the edit screen.